Ricardo Gallego: A Helping Hand

 “As Latinos, we have to stop with the generalized stigma toward homosexuality and change our perceptions of how we see the LGBT community,” he stated.

 Young people are an example to follow he says, as they show acceptance toward the LGBT community and many youth who belong to these groups feel empowered to live their sexuality freely.

 “The new generations have a different way of looking at homosexuality or being part of the LGBT community from my generation,” he pointed out.
 “Nowadays, LGBT youth feel free to say ‘you know what, I am gay, or lesbian, or non-binary.’
 Them feeling comfortable to do that is a gigantic change.”

 Gallego also says he has seen a great change in how HIV is treated and in reducing the stigma attached to being a carrier, although much is still left to be done.

 “Eighteen years ago, people were still dying from complications from HIV/AIDS – I even had to bury some clients – but now we are trying to work with these people so that the stigmas go away,” he said.

-Education and casting the shame Latinos attach to sexually-oriented topics aside is how Gallego believes our community can have a serious conversation on how to prevent negative perceptions of the LGBT community and the spread of STDs.
+Education and destroying the shame Latinos attach to sexually-oriented topics is how Gallego believes our community can have a serious conversation on how to prevent negative perceptions of the LGBT community and the spread of STDs.